tablelandnetwork/docs/docs/fundamentals/architecture/protocol-design.md

 If you were to "leave" the data in event logs, you'd still run into issues when it comes to retrieving and making use of it.
 There is no statefulness to the table's data since its part of an append-only log, so there's not a whole lot of functionality without additional infrastructure.
 To efficiently operate on event-driven data that exists in logs, you still need some purpose-built layer, which is why indexing tools like Etherscan (centralized) and The Graph (decentralized) exist.

 Tableland takes a similar approach by adding dimensionality to chain-driven data.
 For example, the diagram above shows how some SQL events are emitted on-chain, and maybe some table's `data` is updated from `1` to `2`.
 Every transaction submitted and included in a block provides the exact order of database and underlying table operations.
-Without using additional infrastructure, there wouldn't be a great way to access `data` since it'd still be in flat logs.
+Without using additional infrastructure, there wouldn't be a great way to access `data` since it'd still be in flat logs and require you determine the data's state on your own using all of the historical events.

-Think of Tableland, sort of, as a queryable cache for blockchain-powered data—or even a full index driven by on-chain actions, if designed in the correct way!
-Query, aggregate, and compose table data across any chain for truly multichain interoperable applications.
+Think of Tableland, sort of, as a queryable cache for blockchain-powered data.
+It's a way to access live state from what's happening on-chain—or even build a full index, if designed in the correct way!
+Query, aggregate, and compose table data across any chain and table for truly multichain interoperable applications.